cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-agenda-overview.md

 </p>

 !!! note
-    In the case, that you have only the role `ROLE_TRAINING_TRAINEE` you will be after a successful login directly forwarded to the page [Training Runs Overview](../training-run/#training-runs-overview) without any further action.
+    If you have only the role `ROLE_TRAINING_TRAINEE` you will be after a successful login directly forwarded to the page [Training Runs Overview](../training-run/#training-runs-overview) without any further action.